-Our Primary school program is open to children aged 5 to 9 at our Waldo School location.
-We currently offer grades Kindergarten through 3rd grade, and will be growing with our students as we continue to open additional grades each year until we reach 8th grade.
+Our Primary school program is located at our Waldo School location.
+We currently offer grades Kindergarten through 8th grade.
 All of our primary school students participate in the International Baccalaureate curriculum, taught by teachers who participate in IB-accredited professional development opportunities.

 Students inquire into the core subject areas each day, including mathematics, language arts (reading and writing), science, and social studies.

 - In mathematics, students study the five content strands, including number, shape and space, measurement, pattern and function, and data handling.
 Students first begin with constructing meaning about mathematics using hands-on manipulatives and math games.
 Students then progress to performing more symbolic mathematics before eventually applying what they know to real-life situations.

 - In language arts, students work on developing their reading, writing, listening and speaking, and viewing and presenting skills.
 Teachers use a range of instructional strategies in the classroom, including small group guided reading, reading and writing workshop, and independent reading and research time.

 - Students inquire into living things, Earth and space, materials and matter, and forces and energy as part of the science program, and human systems and organizations, history, culture, and natural resources in social studies.
 All science and social studies instruction is taught within the context of the six units of inquiry, with connections made to other subject areas where appropriate.